Not that I feel like I should or I want to be able to do that.

 That is the question.
 My sex life is scheduled.
 We have sex about once a week, I would say.
 On a Saturday or a Sunday morning.
 It used to be Saturday morning for a very, very long time.
 But now we’re switched to Sunday because I now have Jazzercise on Saturday mornings and my husband was fine with us switching.
 The reason why it’s scheduled is because I have something called responsive desire, which is actually the kind of desire that most of the women I have served have as well.

-So responsive desire, the desire that I have just simply means that my interest, my curiosity, my arousal, my enjoyment is cultivated.
-So it doesn't usually happen before I'm in the situation to have sex.
-What I mean is, I am never really in the mood.
-I decided that weekend mornings are a good time for me.
-Because I have the most energy and I'm the most relaxed.
-We set things up with the kids that they know that is our time and our door is locked.
+So responsive desire, the desire that I have just simply means that my interest, my curiosity, my arousal, and my enjoyment are cultivated.
+So it doesn’t usually happen before I’m in the situation to have sex.
+What I mean is, that I am never really in the mood.
+I decided weekend mornings are a good time for me.
+Because I have the most energy and I’m the most relaxed.
+We set things up with the kids so that they know that is our time and our door is locked.
 And I usually like to give myself at least two hours.

 If I’m on my period, then our sex is going to look different.
 I probably will be touching him for my pleasure.
 Something I teach women how to do.
 I probably will be clothed.
 I don’t enjoy being touched a lot when my nerves are more sensitive.
 Sometimes I have an orgasm, sometimes I don’t.
 Sometimes penetration is involved, sometimes it’s not.
 I sound different each time.
 I find vocalizations to be really pleasurable depending if the kids are in the house or not and what that looks like.
 But not in like the wild way.
 More of like, “I’m curious, what would this sound in my body feel like?”